 Scott has written articles for the National Pastime, the Baseball Research Journal, Timeline, and the Cleveland Plain Dealer Sunday Magazine.
 He is a voting member for the Cleveland Indians Hall of Fame.

 He has appeared on WKYC –TV with Jim Donovan, More Sports & Les Levine Time-Warner Cable, WCPN Radio, and radio stations in the U.S. and Canada.
 Scott does numerous presentations at libraries and book clubs in Cuyahoga County and throughout northeast Ohio.

 Scott has his undergraduate degree from the Ohio State University and his master’s degree in American History (Post- Civil War) from Cleveland State University.
 He is retired from the National Park Service.
 He teaches part-time at Cleveland Community College East and West.
 Scott lives in Beachwood, OH with his wife Vicki.

 Our festival honors Cy Young and the game he loved.
 The Cy Young Days Festival Committee is committed to promoting the Village of Newcomerstown, our youth, and Cy Young through fun family oriented activities.

-The festival, in partnership with Newcomerstown Chamber of Commerce, provides an environment for all individuals, organizations and athletic teams, with a focus on youth baseball and softball, to come together and advance their groups; growth and success.
+The festival provides an environment for all individuals, organizations and athletic teams, with a focus on youth baseball and softball, to come together and advance their groups; growth and success.